-The site selection team working clandestinely on “Project New World” – the codename given to the $1.6 billion auto assembly plant planned by Mazda and Toyota – started off with a list of 300 potential site locations across the United States.
+The site selection team working clandestinely on “Project New World” – the codename given to the massive auto assembly plant planned by Mazda and Toyota – started off with a list of 300 potential site locations across the United States.

 ‘Project New World’

 Alabama could count on some advantages in this competition.

 For one thing, the state’s economic development team has been at the center of several large-scale auto projects, starting with Mercedes-Benz’s search for a U.S. manufacturing site in 1993.
 Over the years, the team, led by the Alabama Department of Commerce, has worked with Honda, Hyundai, Toyota, and hundreds of suppliers.

 In addition, Alabama’s primary workforce development agency, AIDT, has been deeply involved in helping global automakers assemble and train skilled workforces in the state.
 Alabama was also able to provide a competitive incentives package, though it wasn’t the largest advanced to the automakers.

 Significantly, officials in Huntsville and North Alabama had previously assembled a massive parcel of land that was prepared for development.
 When “Project New World” showed up, they could point to a site suitable for a major assembly plant.

 Plus, this tract had space to serve a buffer zone that would allow the factory to fit in with the community, an important consideration for the automakers.

 “By making this plant a vibrant part of that community, we hope to work, learn and grow together with the people of Huntsville and Alabama,” Mazda Motor Corp.
 President and CEO Masamichi Kogai said when the companies announced their decision.

 The team in Huntsville, led by the city’s economic development specialists and the Huntsville/Madison County Chamber of Commerce, worked around the clock to provide answers to technical questions posed by the automakers’ engineers and manufacturing executives.